 Max Renn (James Woods) is the CEO of Civic TV, a production company making base level, rating grabbing programmes.
 He is then shown a new show called Videodrome, a show that transmits violent S&M sex and the murder of its participants.
 Max starts to transmit the show.
 He then becomes involved with Nicki (Debbie Harry) who gets aroused by the episode of Videodrome that she sees and goes to audition for it.
 But then she doesn’t return!
 Max then investigates further as to what has happened to her and tries to know more about the mysterious Videodrome and learns of someone called Brian O’Blivion who knows all about it.
 Max then goes to meet him when he learns that he is in a local homeless shelter.
 Max then finds himself falling down a very strange and warped rabbit hole!

 It’s almost impossible to make a synopsis of Videodrome’s plot without thinking ‘WTF?!’
 It’s not only the narrative that is extreme with this film, but also the visuals and the themes of just how far entertainment is willing to go and how far the audience is willing to go to satisfy their needs.

 The visuals have to be seen to be believed with Max beginning to see hallucinations (a side effect of watching too much Videodrome).
 One hallucination involves him discovering a mouth like wound appearing on his midriff which videotapes can be inserted into like a VCR.
-That’s only one far out visual within this extrordinary film.
+That’s only one far-out visual within this extraordinary film.